 Discussion sessions are opportunities for event attendees to share campus challenges and solutions through conversational exchange.
 By actively engaging audience participants in dialogue about hot topics or broad issues, presenters of these sessions will rely on the collective community experience among session attendees.
 There is no room for "sage on the stage" in a facilitated discussion session; this is a chance to have organic, topically relevant, peer-to-peer learning experiences at the conference.
-Corporate participants: Please note that if your proposal is accepted by the program committee, your session will NOT be considered sponsored content and no fee will apply.
-If you do not wish to submit through the CFP, you can contact [email protected] to purchase a sponsored content session and will receive specific instructions about how to submit your session details.
-Limited opportunities are available.
 These will be either 20-minute or 45-minute sessions.
 You may have a maximum of two facilitators for this session type.

 Presentation or Panel Session

 These sessions are opportunities to share topics of interest, lessons learned, foresight, or evidence of impact related to a conference theme.
 Presenters, whether one person or a group, should include ways to actively engage the audience in the session, either digitally or in person.
 Panels should represent two or more opposing viewpoints for a lively group discussion.
 The best panels and group presentations have diversity in perspectives as well as diversity of panelists—organizationally and demographically speaking.
-Corporate participants: Please note that if your proposal is accepted by the program committee, your session will NOT be considered sponsored content and no fee will apply.
-If you do not wish to submit through the CFP, you can contact [email protected] to purchase a sponsored content session and will receive specific instructions about how to submit your session details.
+Corporate participants: Please note that if your proposal is accepted by the program committee, no fee will apply.
+If you do not wish to submit through the CFP, you can contact [email protected] to purchase an Industry Insights Session and will receive specific instructions about how to submit your session details.
 Limited opportunities are available.
 These will be either 20-minute or 45-minute sessions.
 You may have a maximum of four presenters/panelists for this session type.

 Demonstrations – Institutions Only